 CRM software (aka customer relationship management software) manages everything about your leads, customers, and vendors.
-It stores their contact information, logs conversations, tracks the progress of sales, and helps users manage their daily to-dos.
+It stores contact information, logs conversations, tracks the progress of sales, and helps users manage their daily tasks.
 A CRM can also run automated tasks to take much of the busywork out of copying customer data, following up with customers, and more.

 CRM Software: 3 Tools